gordonkoehn/whiteRabbit/README.md

 - **Infrastructure**:
   - Docker Compose for running backend and frontend containers.
   - A persistent Docker volume to store the trained RL model.
-  - GitHub Actions for CI/CD, deploying to Render.
-- **Tech Stack**: Python 3.10, FastAPI, Streamlit, Stable-Baselines3, Gymnasium, Docker, Render, GitHub Actions.
+- **Tech Stack**: Python 3.10, FastAPI, Streamlit, Stable-Baselines3, Gymnasium, Docker.

 The RL model is trained on startup if no saved model exists, ensuring robustness.
 The project is designed for collaboration, with GitHub for version control and VS Code as the recommended IDE.